umccr/workflows/README.md

 **Snippets:**

-Variants are being called genome-wide outside of [hg38 alt contigs](https://github.com/lh3/bwa/blob/master/README-alt.md).
+> `      exclude_regions: [altcontigs]`

+Variants are being called for chr1-22/X/Y/MT only, i.e., limited to the standard chromosomes.
+We avoid [alternative and unplaced contigs](https://github.com/lh3/bwa/blob/master/README-alt.md) completely to avoid slowdowns on those additional regions.

+> `      variant_regions: hg38_noalt_noBlacklist.bed`

 We also avoid regions in the [ENCODE 'blocklist'](https://github.com/Boyle-Lab/Blacklist) (hg38-blacklist.v2.bed.gz)[https://github.com/Boyle-Lab/Blacklist/tree/master/lists] of anomalous regions.
 This not only improves overall precision of our calls but also speeds up the variant calling process.

 > hg38_noalt_noBlacklist.bed was supposed to be the result of bedtools subtract of hg38_noalt and the corresponding file in https://github.com/Boyle-Lab/Blacklist/tree/master/lists